Skip to main content

 HeaderPurpose

-Custom headersAnything you registered via addHeaderToWebhookReceiver (auth tokens for downstream gateways, routing hints, etc.)
+Custom headersAnything you registered via addHeaderToWebhookReceiver, such as auth tokens for downstream gateways or routing hints

-Custom headers are useful when your receiver sits behind an API gateway that requires its own auth (e.g. an internal API key).
+Custom headers are useful when your receiver sits behind an API gateway that requires its own auth, such as an internal API key.
 Register them once per receiver via WebhookHeader mutations and ION attaches them to every delivery.

 • At-least-once.
-ION will redeliver if your receiver returns anything other than the configured expectedResponseCode (default 200).
+ION redelivers if your receiver returns anything other than the configured expectedResponseCode (default 200).

 • Retries follow exponential backoff.
-Persistent failures eventually mark the event as failed; the dispatched event is preserved in WebhookEvents for inspection.
+Persistent failures eventually mark the event as failed.
+The failed event is preserved so you can inspect it by querying webhookEvents.

 • No ordering guarantees between independent transactions.
-Two updates to the same row in transaction T1 always arrive before any update in T2, but parallel transactions can interleave.
+Two updates to the same row in one transaction always arrive before any update in a later transaction, but parallel transactions can interleave.

 • No exactly-once.
-Build your receiver to be idempotent — see below.
+Build your receiver to be idempotent.

 Idempotency and deduplication